carljohnsen/duplicati-blogpost/WIP-restore/restore_opt.md

 While the reads from the remote storage are still scattered, they don't (usually) suffer as much, given that the dblock size is many times larger than the block size of a backup.
 Furthermore, the extraction of blocks from the volumes are performed in memory where random access is much faster.

-The only problem that this approach introduces is that the cache system needs to be managed, which can be a complex task.
+The only problem that this approach introduces is that the caching system needs to be managed, which can be a complex task.
 For systems with limited memory and disk space, we provide tunable parameters to control the size of the caches.
 This allows the user to trade off between speed and resource usage.
 If the volume cache is small, the system will download volumes multiple times.
-For setups with a high-speed connection to the remote storage, this may be a good trade-off.
+For setups with a high-speed remote connection, this good trade-off may be beneficial.
 If the block cache is small, the system will decompress blocks multiple times.
 For setups with limited memory, this may be a good trade-off, since the restore operation is still able to complete, albeit slower than with the caches fully utilized.

 However, these caches are only really utilized when there's high deduplication between files, so the caches shouldn't grow too large.

-Future work would analyze the deduplication of the blocks and the volumes across files, to further optimize the cache utilization by restoring the files in order to maximize sharing.
+Future work will analyze the deduplication of the blocks and the volumes across files, to further optimize the cache utilization by restoring the files in order to maximize sharing.
 The worst case can occur when the order of files is such that the caches don't get auto evicted and the system runs out of memory or disk space.
 The aforementioned future work would alleviate this problem.
 However, in our testing (futher down in this post) this was rarely an issue.